boolck/canvas_app/README.md

 # CanvasApp

-CanvasApp is an canvas drawing application that takes command line arguments to draw shapes of canvas, lines, rectangles and box fill.
+Credit Suisse Take Home Programming Exercise : CanvasApp is an canvas drawing application that takes command line arguments to draw shapes of canvas, lines, rectangles and box fill.

 ## How was TDD Done/ What's new in this release ?